jaywuuu/llvm-snes/README.md

 # llvm-snes
 Let's give this another try with LLVM 13.
-Attempting to add a SNES backend target to LLVM.
+Attempting to add a SNES backend target to LLVM, then eventually add a driver using clang.

 Build:
 mkdir build